igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 ~~~

 A reference attribute may be represented as vector of two where the first value
-is an attribute name and the second its value.
+is an attribute name and the second is its value.

 For new entities created in production after migration to Datomic, you do not
 need to submit `.../pg-id` value.
 You may either delete it (retract) once the